bespinian/blog/content/posts/gitops/index.md

 # Thanks!

 This brings us to the end of this three part blog series.
-We highly appreciate your interest and are looking forward to your comments and questions.
+We highly appreciate your interest and are excited for your comments and questions.

 As a last important takeaway, please be aware that different teams might be at different maturity levels.
 Usually, application teams are rather quick at adopting such deployment and lifecycle strategies.
-So it’s possible that your apps are already deployed using GitOps, but your infrastructure is still maintained traditionally, for example using a GUI and clicking around.
+So, it’s possible that your apps are already deployed using GitOps, but your infrastructure is still maintained traditionally, for example using a GUI and clicking around.
 This gap can be dangerous because the infrastructure might not be able to keep up with the fast pace of change GitOps allows the application teams to follow.
-Therefore, it is important to be aware of this gap and communicate well among the different teams and components that make up your environments.
+Therefore, it is important to be aware of this gap and communicate clearly among the different teams and components that make up your environments.